Wandalen/wTools/module/move/unilang_instruction_parser/plan.md

 *   Fix all tests and warnings of crate `module/move/unilang_instruction_parser`.
 *   Ensure all tests are enabled and according to specification.
 *   Make `Readme.md` concise and clearly communicate the purpose of the crate.
-*   Organize examples consistently with other crates and ensure they are useful for developers.
+*   Organize examples in the same way as examples of other crates and ensure they are useful for developers.

 ### Progress
+*   ✅ Initial Plan Created
+*   ✅ Increment 1: Initial Build and Test Check
+*   ✅ Increment 3: Fix Warnings and Test Failures (Trailing Delimiter Bug Fixed)
-*   ✅ All Increments Complete
+*   ✅ Increment 2: Enable All Tests (Proposed external change to `strs_tools` for ignored tests)

 ### Target Crate
 *   `module/move/unilang_instruction_parser`